jazweatherhead/KodenamiJS/README.md

 # KodenamiJS

 ## Huh?
-Kodenami lets you liven up your site with a secret code from 80s!
+Kodenami lets you awesome up your site with a secret code from 80s!
 You can use this to hide Easter Eggs of many kinds all over your site.
 It's fun!

 ## Demo?